jsaintro/publicnotes/3dprinting/Maintenance/Monthly.md

-## Extruder gear
+## Extruder gears (Bondtech)
-Lubricate bondtech gears
+1. Apply Super luge to drive gears (Not part that grips filament
-  Super Lube grease on synchro gears and needle bearings
+2. Remove the idler part and lube the needle bearing with Super Lube

 ## Linear Rods
 1. Wipe the rod clean